OEvortex/project-mango/docs/getting-started.md

 Welcome to Project Mango!
 This guide will help you get up and running with the MoL (Modular Layer) system in just a few minutes.

+> **⚠️ Beta Testing**: This project is currently in beta testing.
+Install from source and help us improve by reporting issues!

 ## 📋 Prerequisites

 Before you begin, ensure you have: